Does Business Insurance Cover Riots And Looting?

 Speak to an attorney about your case

 These are incredibly challenging times for businesses in California and throughout the United States.
 During times of unpredictability, it is good to know that your business insurance policies will pay if your business operations are interrupted by rioting or looting.
-However, if your business insurance carrier refuses to pay a valid claim made against the policy, you may need to speak to a skilled business interruption claim attorney familiar with bad faith insurance practices.
+However, if your business insurance carrier refuses to pay a valid claim made against the policy, you may need to speak to a skilled San Diego business interruption attorney familiar with bad faith insurance practices.
 An attorney will have the resources and experience necessary to dissect your policy, negotiate with the insurance carrier, and secure the coverage you need.